Custom Packaging

 Certifications like ISTA 3A and ASTM D4727 show customers you have considered transport shock and compression.
 I flagged this for an outdoor gear brand whose previous boxes popped open after 40-inch stacking tests.
 Switching to ECT-32 double-wall boards sourced in Atlanta plus adding an adhesive bead around the perimeter helped them pass the drop test and saved $0.04 per unit in damaged goods, with shipping data tracking 1.8% fewer failures in a 90-day period.

 Smell of the box matters.
 Corrugated board with high lignin content smells like wet cardboard, and when it meets chocolate, the cues become off-putting.
 I once worked with a chocolatier in Seattle who insisted on chlorine-free liners, and the sensory panel called that run “most premium.”
-Cellulose-based liners delivered a cleaner aroma while supporting their sustainability story, and I still get a kick out of how the room went silent the first time the tasting team opened that proof.
+Cellulose-based liners delivered a cleaner aroma while supporting their sustainability story, and I still get a kick out of how the room went silent the minute we switched from recycled newsback liner to virgin kraft with a low-odor starch adhesive.

 Budget and Pricing Benchmarks for Corrugated Boxes Custom Printed